 Helen and I worked together to manage this programme and supported 15 partnership projects across the country, resulting in the evaluation report I want to Sing (Petrie and Knight).

 Key to the programme was training for artists, in the form of the LFAP.
 LFAP originated in 2009 when NCB and CCE (Creativity, Culture and Education), funded by Arts Council England, brought together three arts organisations to better understand what skills and qualities artists needed when working with care experienced children.
-In addition, and significantly, it identified reflection tools that artists could use, to help them to better understand their work with care experienced children and young people, and their place within it.
+In addition, and significantly, it identified reflection tools that artists could use to support them in their work.

 Why is the LFAP important?

-Having worked with artists for many years, many of whom work directly with care experienced children and young people, (and their key adults) they have told me that the LFAP is vital.
+Having worked with artists (specifically with the fantastic Loud and Clear team at Sage Gateshead - who have prioritized work with care experienced children and their families for years) for some time, many of whom work directly with care experienced children and young people, (and their key adults) they have told me that the LFAP is vital.
 Many / most of them recognise the ethos, values and pedagogy of the framework; much of it isn’t new to them.
 What is new is the fact the the framework exists and is recognised as a tool to better inform artists about the team around the child, the context within which care experienced children and young people ‘live’.
-In addition, it recognises reflection space for artists are a fundamental component of this work.
+In addition, it recognises reflection space for artists as a fundamental component of this work.
 It prioritises it.
 And seeks to support artists with learning opportunities, space for questions, space for worries and time for processing what they see, hear and do within sessions with care experienced children and young people.
 It does not assume that artists can leave the work at the door, and places great emphasis on an understanding of the self, in order to deliver safe work.

 For many years now Blue Cabin has been seeking ways in which to develop the LFAP into a training model for artists and arts managers.
 We have done lots of talking with, lots of listening to.
 We have tested out, through our Head, Heart, Hands project in Darlington and now within the More Stuff Like This Please programme in Stockton.
 Artists have told us that: